 These fluctuations in the operating profit margin indicate that Dynemic Products Ltd has low pricing power over its customers and as a result, it is not able to pass on the changes in the raw material costs to its end customers on a timely basis.

-Such situation is usually faced by companies, which operate in products, which are a commodity in nature and therefore, there is a large number of suppliers who compete for the same set of customers.
+Such a situation is usually faced by companies, which operate in products, which are a commodity in nature and therefore, there is a large number of suppliers who compete for the same set of customers.
 As a result, the customers have many alternatives vendors/suppliers to source the product and in turn, any supplier on her own is not able to increase the price of the product when raw material prices go up.

 The fact of intense competition in the industry and the susceptibility of profit margins on the fluctuations in the raw material prices has been highlighted by CRISIL Ltd in its credit rating rationale for the company in November 2016: